meld-cp/obsidian-build/docs/user-guide.md

 ```
 ````

-There are other ways to load templates too.
+There are other ways to load templates too, for example, using the content of codeblocks.

-For example, using the content of codeblocks.
 Say your note looks like this:
 ````md
 # My Runable Note